joseeden/joeden/docs/018-Observability/020-Elastic-Stack/006-Logstash/002-Sample-Pipeline.md

 ## Overview

-In this lab, we'll have two nodes: Elasticsearch and Logstash.
+This lab focuses on using a sample Apache web server log file with Logstash and Elasticsearch.

+- Configure Logstash to ingest log data from the sample file
+- Verify successful indexing in Elasticsearch
+- Query the indexed data.

+## Lab Environment

 | Node    | Hostname       | IP Address       |
 |---------|----------------|------------------|
 | Node 1  | elasticsearch  |  192.168.56.101  |
 | Node 2  | logstash       |  192.168.56.103  |

-Notes:
+Setup details:

 - The nodes are created in VirtualBox using Vagrant.
-- SSH key is generated on the Elasticsearch node
+- An SSH key is generated on the Elasticsearch node
-- The Elasticsearch node's SSH key is shared to the Logstash node.
+- The SSH key is shared to the Logstash node.
-- Logstash node can reach Elasticsearch node via port 9200
+- The Logstash node can reach Elasticsearch node via port 9200

 ## Pre-requisites